E3 2013: Konami

 Konami held its 3rd annual pre-E3 show on June 6.
 The presentation showcased the company's 40th anniversary and its Dance Dance Revolution: Classroom Edition initiative, before providing updates on upcoming game releases.
 This included the games Castlevania: Lords of Shadow 2, Pro Evolution Soccer 2014 and Metal Gear Solid V: The Phantom Pain.

 Microsoft

 Microsoft's press conference took place on June 10 at the Galen Center at 9:30am.
 The company announced a November 2013 release date for its forthcoming Xbox One console, priced at $499.
-The software lineup was also revealed, including Dead Rising 3, Quantum Break, Ryse: Son of Rome and the next installment of Halo, later revealed to be Halo 5: Guardians.
+The software lineup was also revealed, including Dead Rising 3, Forza Motorsport 5, Quantum Break, Ryse: Son of Rome and the next installment of Halo, later revealed to be Halo 5: Guardians.

 Controversy arose during Microsoft's showcase of Killer Instinct when an apparent reference to rape was made between the on-stage demonstrators.
 Microsoft later apologized for the incident and stated that the remarks were not scripted.